For an experiment to stream video I connected a camera to the RaspberryPi whose images are only shown on HamNet.

 to get everything on track.
 It is a very instructive project with plenty of opportunities and challenges.

-Hamnet has many usages, including VOIP (voice over ip).
+Hamnet has many usages, including VoIP (voice over ip).
 I thought it would be a nice opportunity to explore a little further here.
 The first thing that was needed was a telephone that was suitable for the SIP protocol.

 Fortunately, these are for sale in abundance on the second-hand market.
 I was able to get a Grandsteam GXV3140 with a nice color display for a ridiculously low price.